 - 1.1.1 If WTSA meets at the seat of the Union, the precise date of the meeting shall be decided by the Director of the Telecommunication Standardization Bureau (TSB) in agreement with the Secretary-General of the Union.
-If WTSA does not meet at the seat of the Union, the exact date of the meeting shall be decided by the inviting government in agreement with the Director of TSB. - 1.1.2 The Secretary-General of ITU shall send an invitation to participate in WTSA to all Member States of the Union.
-The invitation shall also be sent, in conformity with Article 25 of the Convention (or Article 28 according to the circumstances), to the ITU-T Sector Members as well as to the organizations referred to in this Article.
-If WTSA does not meet at the seat of the Union, the Secretary-General of ITU shall issue the above-mentioned invitation on behalf of the inviting government. - 1.1.3 Member States, Sector Members of ITU-T (Nos.
-110 to 112 of the Constitution) and any other organization intending to send a delegation, representatives or observers to WTSA are required to advise the Director of TSB, in writing, at least one month before the meeting, of the names and functions of the delegates of Member States (e.g. heads of delegation), representatives or observers.
-The Director of TSB shall forward this information to the inviting Member State. - 1.1.4 The General Secretariat and the elected officials of the Union shall be represented at WTSA in an advisory capacity. - 1.1.5 Prior to the official opening of WTSA, the heads of delegation shall meet: - a) to prepare, on the basis of proposals by the Director of TSB, the programme of work of WTSA, for submission to the latter at its first meeting; - b) to designate the persons who will be proposed as vice-chairmen and, if necessary (when WTSA meets at the seat of the Union), chairman of WTSA; - c) to determine the committees to be proposed to WTSA for establishment.
+If WTSA does not meet at the seat of the Union, the exact date of the meeting shall be decided by the inviting government in agreement with the Director of TSB. - 1.1.2 In accordance with Chapter I of the General Rules of Conferences, Assemblies and Meetings of the Union, the Secretary-General of ITU shall send an invitation to participate in WTSA to all Member States of the Union, to the ITU-T Sector Members as well as to the organizations and agencies referred to in Article 25 of the Convention.
+If WTSA does not meet at the seat of the Union, the Secretary-General of ITU shall issue the above-mentioned invitation on behalf of the inviting government. - 1.1.3 Member States, ITU-T Sector Members (Nos.
+110 to 112 of the Constitution) and any other organization referred in Article 25 of the Convention intending to send a delegation, representatives or observers to WTSA are required to advise the Director, in writing, at least one month before the meeting, of the names and functions of the delegates of Member States (e.g. heads of delegation), representatives or observers.
+The Director shall forward this information to the inviting Member State. - 1.1.4 The elected officials, the General Secretariat and the Bureaux of the Union, as appropriate, shall be represented at WTSA in an advisory capacity. - 1.1.5 Prior to the official opening of WTSA, the heads of delegation shall meet: - a) to prepare, on the basis of proposals by the Director, the programme of work of WTSA, for submission to the latter at its first meeting; - b) to designate the persons who will be proposed as vice-chairmen and, if necessary (when WTSA meets at the seat of the Union), chairman of WTSA; - c) to determine the committees to be proposed to WTSA for establishment.